-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting standards Board (IASB) and adopted by European Commission.
+These separate financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting standards Board (IASB) and adopted by European Commission.

-These financial statements have been prepared on consolidated basis as required by Bulgarian Accountancy Act.
-They were approved by the Management Board of the Bank on February 17, 2014.
+These separate financial statements have been prepared on unconsolidated basis as required by Bulgarian Accountancy Act.
+They should be read in conjunction with the consolidated financial statements which were approved by the Management Board of the Bank on February 17, 2014.
 Whenever deemed necessary for comparison reasons, certain positions in prior year financial statements have been reclassified.